 - Ensure that personal information is not transferred outside the EEA without the appropriate safeguards

 - Ensure that all staff are aware of and understand these policies and procedures.

-Complaints will be dealt with in accordance with the school’s complaints policy.
+Complaints will be dealt with in accordance with the charity's complaints policy.
 Complaints relating to the handling of personal information may be referred to the Information Commissioner who can be contacted at Wycliffe House, Water Lane Wilmslow Cheshire SK9 5AF or at www.ico.gov.uk

 This policy will be reviewed as it is deemed appropriate, but no less frequently than every three years.
 The policy review will be undertaken by the Data Protection Officer.